 What Causes Vomiting and Diarrhea in Dogs?

-Vomiting and diarrhea can be caused by a variety of problems including eating too fast, eating too much, eating something that is not digestible, changes in the dog’s food, eating spoiled food or garbage, infectious agents (including bacterial, viruses or parasites), as well as systemic problems such as cancer, diabetes, pancreatitis, kidney disease or liver disease.
-For a full list of possible causes – go to: causes of vomiting and diarrhea in dogs.
+Vomiting and diarrhea can be caused by a variety of problems including eating too fast, eating too much, eating something that is not digestible, changes in the dog’s food, eating spoiled food or garbage, infectious agents (including bacteria, viruses or parasites), as well as systemic problems such as cancer, diabetes, pancreatitis, kidney disease or liver disease.
+For a full list of possible causes – go to causes of vomiting and diarrhea in dogs.

 Vomiting and diarrhea can affect your dog by causing extreme fluid loss, which leads to dehydration, electrolyte disturbances and/or acid-base imbalances.

 A common question that pet owners often ask is, “What can I do at home?”

 Specific treatments of vomiting are dependent on the cause.
 Here is the general approach to treating vomiting and diarrhea: